Protester Seriously Hurt In Portsmouth, Virginia, As Confederate Statue Is Torn Down Into Crowd Of People

 — Allison Bazzle 13News Now (@13AllisonBazzle) June 11, 2020

-Local leaders in Portsmouth were already planning to hold a hearing on July 28 about whether the monument would remain up, but protesters came to Wednesday’s demonstration with the aim of taking it down, the report noted.
+Local leaders in Portsmouth were already planning to hold a hearing on July 28 about whether the monument would remain up, but people reportedly came to Wednesday’s demonstration with the aim of taking it down.

 Protesters in a number of other southern cities have taken aim at Confederate statues, defacing them and tearing some down during larger protests after the death of George Floyd.
 Many have said that the statues are a symbol of white supremacy, noting that many were erected during the Jim Crow era and during the Civil Rights movement.

-As The Inquisitr noted, protesters in Birmingham, Alabama, tore down a statue of a former Confederate soldier who became a founding father of the city.
+As The Inquisitr wrote, protesters in Birmingham, Alabama, tore down a statue of a former Confederate soldier who became a founding father of the city.
 The Associated Press reported that many of the statues targeted during the last two weeks of protests had already been slated to come down or were targets for campaigns to take them down.

 “As tense protests swelled across the country Saturday into Sunday morning, monuments in Virginia, the Carolinas, Tennessee and Mississippi were defaced,” the report noted.
 “The presence of Confederate monuments across the South — and elsewhere in the United States — has been challenged for years, and some of the monuments targeted were already under consideration for removal.”

-Police in Portsmouth have not yet given an update of the protester hurt by the falling statue.
+Authorities in Portsmouth have not yet given an update on the protester hurt by the falling statue.